 One of the best cities in Greece is the hilltop town of Apollonia on the island of Sifnos.
 This teardrop-shaped gem of an island in the western Cyclades islands is popular among Greek travelers, especially those from Athens.

-In Sifnos, you’ll find a volcanic island fringed in golden beaches and dotted with small villages and towns.
+In Sifnos, you’ll find a volcanic island fringed with golden beaches.
+And dotted with small villages and towns.
 The capital of Sifnos is Apollonia, the perfect place from which to explore the ruins, beaches, and sites of Sifnos.

 From Apollonia, you can visit some of the island’s best beaches, like Vathy Beach or the authentic fishing village of Faros.
 Which weirdly reminds me of some of the best beaches in Rhode Island.
 Along the way, stop in the medieval town of Kastro, which is about 3.5 km from Apollonia.
 The hike is mild, but the views are spectacular along the way.

 Apollonia has the quintessential elements of a Greek island town.
 There are whitewashed buildings with blue window trim.
 And shutters, stone streets, and sweeping views of the sea.
 In Apollonia, you’ll find just enough nightlife to keep you entertained.
 Without drawing the constant crowds of Greece’s party islands.
 The tavernas, rooftop bars, and late-night restaurants are all you need for a fun night out in Apollonia.

 The gorgeous town is ideal for wandering around and getting lost in the winding streets.
 You’ll find boutiques, dessert shops, and even street performers along your stroll.

 For some of the best baklava in Greece, stop into Gerontopoulos Sweet Shop and be prepared for a treat!
-You should have no problem walking off your dessert and since the town is built on a hill you’ll get plenty of exercises navigating Apollonia.
+You should have no problem walking off your desert and since they build the town on a hill, you’ll get plenty of exercise navigating Apollonia.

 Written by Robe Trotting

 Chania is a charming coastal city in the northwestern part of the Greek island – Crete.
 The largest island in Greece.
 The town is the second largest on the island after Heraklion.
 The city is famous for its picturesque historic Venetian harbor dating back to the 14th century.